 The Nikon D7200 is a DSLR (Digital Single Lens Reflex) camera that was announced in March 2015 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Nikon D7200 has a Camera Elo of 2561.
+Is the Nikon D7200 a good camera?
+The D7200 has a Camera Elo of 2553.
 This rating puts the D7200 among the top 20 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D7200 also falls among the top 20 percent.
+In terms of its sensor size category (APS cameras), the D7200 also ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Digital single lens reflex|

 |Fixed screen (not touch-sensitive)|

 |136 x 107 x 76 mm, 765 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card

 An illustration of the physical dimensions of the Nikon D7200 vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.